‘Iru’: A biography in motion about anthropologist Irawati Karwe, who lived life on her own terms

 Bride and prejudice

 At home, Irawati had her own struggles.
-Growing up in a well-off family, Irawati was the only daughter among five siblings out of which four were older than her.
+Growing up in a well-off family, Irawati was the only daughter of her parents who had six children – four were older than Irawati, who was the fifth child, followed by a younger brother named Sadashiv.
 Sent to a boarding school in Pune at the age of seven, Irawati would soon meet her second family – the Paranjpyes – and much later, through them, her marital family – the Karves.
 As pioneers of women’s rights, their education, employment, and even sexual freedom, the progressive men of these two families had a tremendous impact on Irawati.
 It is ironic then that when Irawati wanted to go to Germany like her husband Dinkar (Dinu) Karve did to pursue a PhD, there was stiff resistance from these very progressive men, the chief among them being Maharshi Dhondo Keshav Karve, her father-in-law, who was known far and wide to be an advocate of women’s education and rights of widows.

 The other opponent was her own father, Ganesh Karmarkar, who, to begin with, did not approve of his daughter’s marriage into a humble family of social workers and outcastes (Dhondo Keshav Karve had married a widow and earned Marathi society’s condemnation).
 The prejudice and hypocrisy of her father-in-law came as a rude shock and bitter truth for the young bride, who had somehow misinterpreted her blessings of being married into a family that valued and encouraged women’s education.
 Thankfully, Dinkar, her husband stood by her like a rock, a pillar of strength and motivation.